hanxinzhang/gene-env-interactions/README.md

 # Out = (404475, 568)
 ```
 Note there are 404,475 unique patients in the data.
-For each patient, we reported if they ever had a diagnosis record for 568 diseases respectively.
+For each patient, we reported if they ever had a diagnosis record for 568 diseases respectively (we only analyzed the 10 most common neuropsychiatric disorders among them).

 Similarly, we have the sex and age for all the 404,475 patients: